 Various religious groups - including some Christian denominations - differ in their views regarding homosexuality.

-Gay Rights: A Summary of the Debate by Faith Facts
+Christian Gay Rights: Facts about Homosexuality by Faith Facts

-Homosexuality: Nature, Nurture and Compassion Dr. Robert A. Pyne, an associate speaker with Probe Ministries, and assistant professor in systematic theology at Dallas Theological Seminary.
+Christian Homosexuality: Nature, Nurture and Compassion Dr. Robert A. Pyne, an associate speaker with Probe Ministries, and assistant professor in systematic theology at Dallas Theological Seminary.
+Additional Probe articles about homosexuality

 Gagnon offers the most thorough analysis to date of the biblical texts relating to homosexuality.
 His strong and clearly articulated argument establishes that the Bible contains a unanimous witness defining same-sex intercourse as sin.
 He does so while rigorously engaging biblical scholars and historians who have written both for and against this understanding of same-sex intercourse.
 In addition, he demonstrates systematically why attempts to classify as irrelevant for our contemporary context the Bible's rejection of same-sex intercourse fail to do justice to the biblical texts.
 His conclusions are clear and compassionate, as he cautions readers on all sides of the debate against a truncated gospel, and challenges all to strive for a holistic view of the command to love God and neighbor.